mzazon/awesome-cloud-projects/aws/distributed-transactions-sqs-dynamodb/distributed-transactions-sqs-dynamodb.md

 1. **Create DynamoDB Tables for Transaction State and Business Data**:

    This step establishes the foundational data layer for our distributed transaction system.
-We create separate tables for different concerns - the saga state table tracks transaction progress across services, while business tables store domain-specific data.
-The saga state table uses DynamoDB Streams to enable real-time monitoring of transaction state changes.
+DynamoDB provides fast, scalable storage with built-in transaction support for atomic operations.
+The saga state table tracks transaction progress across services using DynamoDB Streams for real-time monitoring, while business tables store domain-specific data with 99.999999999% (11 9's) durability.

    ```bash
    # Create saga state table for transaction coordination